 The most realistic plan for long-term weight loss is to eat three healthy meals a day, with a minimum of 30 grams of protein per meal, going at least six hours between to force the fat burning process to occur.

 Healthy lifestyle changes that you can maintain long term are your recipe for success.

 Written by DR. COLEEN ANDRUS, Healthy Lifestyles Wellness Clinic.

-This article was first published in St. George Health and Wellness magazine.
+This article was first published in the March/April 2019 issue of St. George Health and Wellness magazine.